bobby-b-song/ghpage-blog-helper/README.md

-# Basicly a github page helper that allows you to create you blog using it
+# A Tool that allows you to build your blog using Github Pages

 ## Usage
 Press Use This template